Clicky

 Building codes exist for legitimate safety reasons, and most are based on the National Electrical Code (NEC).
 However, local interpretations and additional requirements can create unnecessary complexity and expense.

-Key Building Code Areas:
+Key Building Code Areas

 The key is distinguishing between legitimate safety requirements and bureaucratic overreach.
 Most NEC-based requirements make sense.
 Local add-ons often don't.